Helping Your Teen Decide What to Do After High School

 Article Translations: (Spanish)

 Helping to prepare your teen for life after high school is one of the most important tasks you'll have as a parent.
-Although it can be difficult to imagine your baby as an adult, with the right approach, helping your teen make the transition into adulthood can be rewarding.
+It can be hard to imagine your baby as an adult.
+But with the right approach, helping your teen move into adulthood can be rewarding.

-Going to college, getting a job, or taking time off are the common choices your teen will likely face.
+Going to college, getting a job, or taking time off are common choices teens face.
 Here's how you can help your adult-to-be make the best decision.

 College or Technical School